Learn how to add peer-to-peer video calls to your app.

 onUpdateCallListener | Called when updates to the active call are made. |

-onInvalidEventsListener | Called when some operation cannot be performed (i.e. the accept() method is called on the closed call session). |
+onInvalidEventsListener | Called when some operation cannot be performed (for example, accept() method is called on the closed call session). |

 onRemoteStreamListener | A user received a stream from the opponent. |